tianshengwang/iCF/README.md

 <img src = images/RD_scale_outcome.png width=800>

 Make a dataset in this format to be run by iCF: the 1st column is treatment **W**, 2nd column is outcome **Y**, and remaining columns features **X**.
-And please name the dataset following this pattern: "W" for treatment and "Y" for outcome.
+And the 1st and 2nd columns should be named following this pattern, i.e., 'W' for treatment and 'Y' for outcome.

 ```{}
 load("HHF_SGLTvGLP_iCFCV.RData")